Home > Marquetry portraits

 Marquetry portraits

-The marquetry version is an original way of making portraits.
+The marquetry version is an original way of creating portraits.

-The subtlety of this approach lies in the way it interprets the features,
+The subtlety of this approach lies in how it interprets features

 The portrait of Lottie, little Lady,